 Lessons from Building ActSolo.AI - An AI Teleprompter and Scene Partner for My Wife

-131 messages sent, 73 AI edits, and some extra ‘credits’ later, I’ve reached the end of a 2-week sprint in my first project with Loveable.
+131 messages sent, 73 AI edits, and some extra ‘credits’ later, I’ve reached the end of a 2-week sprint in my first project with Lovable.

 The inspiration started at home: My wife, an actor, needed a better way to rehearse and record lines for auditions without depending on my availability as her “scene partner.”
 With two young kids, it’s nearly impossible to narrow down quiet time with both of us to record scenes without some extra help.